tajmone/doxter/README.md

 # About Doxter

-Doxter is a cross platform, fully standalone command line binary tool to generate AsciiDoc documentation from PureBasic or SpiderBasic source files.
+Doxter is a cross platform, fully standalone command line binary tool to generate AsciiDoc documentation from PureBasic, SpiderBasic or Alan source files.

-Invoke Doxter by passing a PureBasic source file:
+Invoke Doxter by passing a source file of a supported language:

     > doxter myfile.pb

-and it will create an AsciiDoc document from it, named `myfile.asciidoc` (or `myfile.ascidoc`).
+...
+Doxter will autodetect the language from its file extension, and it will create an AsciiDoc document from it, named `myfile.asciidoc` (or `myfile.ascidoc`).

 It works its magic by a special notation in comments delimiters to markup tagged regions of text and code that should be extracted and exported to the AsciiDoc document.